By Lisa M. Wilson, MSN, RN

 Challenge: A shortage of staff—and time—to fix transfer problems.

 Strategy: Dedicate resources to the patient transfer process.
 Hospitals and health systems need support when dealing with the complexities of the patient transfer process, but most don’t have the in-house resources, operational capacity, or expertise to implement improved transfer processes.
-Partnering with an organization like Conduit Health Partners can help organizations achieve optimal, patient-centered care through our customized 24/7 patient transfer center model.
+Partnering with an organization like Conduit Health Partners can help organizations achieve optimal, patient-centered care through our customized 24/7 patient transfer center services.

 Make Improving Patient Flow in Hospitals Easier: Partner with Conduit.